-The Group, being engaged in banking and related services across its various business units, has been significantly affected by the aforesaid declaration.
-This resulted in limited business operations in Luzon and in many other parts of the country.
-The Group already activated its Business Continuity Plan and has taken steps to manage the risk disruption in operations, including the potential overall economic impact and the effects of the business disruptions in other business entities, some of which are integral to the value-chain of the Group.
-While the disruption is currently expected to be temporary, management expects the suspension of businesses to negatively impact the Bank's financial condition and results of operations.
-However, the severity of these consequences will depend on certain developments, including the duration and spread of the outbreak, impact on Bank's customers, suppliers, employees, and the accessibility and effectiveness of government support programs to a group of customers, all of which are uncertain and cannot be predicted as of the date of the issuance of the Bank's interim financial statements.
+While the disruption is currently expected to be temporary, management expects the suspension of businesses to negatively impact the Group's financial condition and results of operations.
+However, the severity of these consequences will depend on certain developments, including the duration and spread of the outbreak, impact on the Group's customers and the accessibility and effectiveness of government support programs, all of which are uncertain and cannot be predicted as of the date of the issuance of the Group's consolidated financial statements.